Portland Progress

 Implement changes to curb and parking designs to incentivize shared autonomous vehicles, and advocate for state requirements that any autonomous vehicles must be electric and shared.

-Update: Mid-term strategy
+Update: Mid-term Strategy

 Transformative potential: Equitable, regenerative, resilient